isabelc/WooCommerce-Show-Attributes/readme.txt

 For each attribute that you want to display, you must check the box for “Visible on the product page.”
 If you leave that box unchecked, that attribute will not be shown by this plugin.

-= Can I show the product weight and/or dimensions above the Add to Cart button?
+= Can I show the product weight and/or dimensions above the Add to Cart button? =

 Yes, since version 1.4.0.
+See this plugin's settings page to enable this.

 = How do I hide the attribute labels and only show the values? =